Bivurnum/decomps-resources/wiki_sections/beginners_guide/APPLYING A PATCH.md

 The best place to find the most up to date version of a particular patch is on the original creator's official post.
 [The PokéRom Codex](https://pokeromcodex.notion.site/8f188f1761b9430f9adb68833c44e5b8?v=bb31503a729442f798b4233509dacab8) (by themanynamed) is an ever-expanding database of ROM hacks that provides links to the appropriate places to find the patch wherever possible.

+If the download is a .zip file, you will have to extract the patch (and any other files) from it.
+A lot of computers come with this capability already.
+Just right click on the .zip file and select "Extract All...".
+If you are unable do this, you may need to download an application that can do it.
+[7zip](https://www.7-zip.org/) and [WinRAR](https://www.win-rar.com/download.html?&L=0) are two examples of such applications.

 GBA patches will almost always be one of the following file types:
 * .ips
 * .bps